khulnasoft/khulnasoft/doc/admin/observability/troubleshooting.md

   * You can filter to traces by duration or error state.
   * You can show histograms of durations by minute, hour, or in total (since the process started)

-On older versions of Sourcegraph on Kubernetes, the `/-/debug` URL path may be inaccessible.
+On older versions of Khulnasoft on Kubernetes, the `/-/debug` URL path may be inaccessible.
 If this is the case, you'll need to forward port 6060 on the main container of a given pod to access its traces.
 For example, to access to traces of the first gitserver shard,